 I’ve found that as much as I enjoy reading cookbooks, I don’t use them very often, since most recipes can easily be found online.
 I do have several older editions of the Cooking Light Annual Recipe collection cookbooks.
 They have the whole year of recipes from the magazine bound nicely into one book.

 5. The Planning: If you are new to meal planning, it might be easier to start with some recipes that you know your family eats and enjoys and maybe aim for one new recipe a week.
 I recommend you use your grocery store circular to start your planning.
 If chicken is on sale this week, I recommend making at least one chicken dish and buying some extra chicken that you can freeze for the future.
 Some people prefer to have a themed dinner for each day, like Meatless Monday or Taco Tuesday.
 This helps in keeping a consistency to meal planning.
-My meal plan varies from sometimes making sure I have a meatless meal, a chicken dish a pasta dish, a burger/sandwich, etc. Other weeks I sometimes plan by cuisine.
-I will plan to have a Mexican-themed dish, an Asian-themed, breakfast for dinner, pizza.
-Sometimes, if I find a bunch of interesting chicken dishes at one time, I will pre-plan and space them out throughout my monthly calendar.
+My meal plan varies from week to week.
+I try to have a meatless meal, a chicken dish a pasta dish, a burger/sandwich, etc. Other weeks I sometimes plan by cuisine.
+I will plan to have a Mexican-themed dish, an Asian-themed, breakfast for dinner, pizza, etc. Sometimes, if I find a bunch of interesting chicken dishes at one time, I will pre-plan and space them out throughout my monthly calendar.
 Once I find a recipe that I decide I’m going to make, I write it in pencil on the calendar, along with the name of the source (blog name, magazine, website).
 Although I will have my five recipes for the week written in, I won’t necessarily make them in that order.
 When we eat each meal depends on factors like which dishes have produce that may spoil or how busy our schedules are.
 I will then write in each box, what day I actually plan on making that dish.

 6. Grocery List: I then take my grocery list and go through the recipes I plan on making for the week.
 I write down the ingredients that I need for each recipe on the grocery list.
 I circle the recipe on the calendar to know that I made sure I had everything I needed for that recipe.
-Like I mentioned previously, I will stock up on proteins, chicken, ground beef, pork chops, etc. when they are on sale as well, so I have them for the future.
+Like I mentioned previously, I will stock up on proteins, chicken, ground beef, pork chops, etc. when they are on sale so I have them for the future.
 I recommend stocking up on other staples when they are on sale as well.
 There’s nothing like having to buy something at full price for a recipe, when it was on sale last week!
 Pasta, canned tomatoes, chicken broth, rice, etc. are all items that you will probably use a lot of.

 I hope this helps give you a better idea on how to meal plan, if this is new to you!
 Please feel free to leave any questions in the comments section or e-mail me.
 I’d love to hear how others meal plan and am always looking for tips on how to make the process easier!